VerisimilitudeX/DNAnalyzer/README.md

 - Implementing a new feature that allows users to upload their DNA data from 23andMe, AncestryDNA, and other DNA testing services.
 - New website design.

 If you would like to contribute to the project, please feel free to open a PR.
-New feature issues will be created by June 30th at the latest.
+New feature issues will be created by September 30th at the latest.

 ![DNAnalyzer-modified](https://user-images.githubusercontent.com/96280466/221687615-698969a1-8d39-4278-aa92-8f713625f165.png)